FreyaGrace/FreyaGrace/README.md

 ## 🚀 About Me
-I am a first year college student studying a bachelor degree in Computer Science at West Visayas State University.
-Ever since I was a kid I have always been drawn to computers and have always been interested in working with the computers.
-Most especially in web development and ai machinery because it can solve our day-to-day problems, optimizes processes and because it enhances the speed of the human's efforts.
+I hold a background in Computer Science from West Visayas State University with a strong passion for technology and innovation.
+Since childhood, I have been fascinated by the transformative potential of computers.
+My primary interests lie in web development and artificial intelligence, where I leverage technology to solve real-world problems, streamline processes, and enhance productivity through innovative solutions

 ## 🛠 Skills
-Drawing, Painting, baking, HTML, C++
+ C++, Flutter, Machine Learning, Web Development, Python

 ## 🧠 I'm currently learning ...
- C++, Pyton, Java
+ React, Django, JavaScript

 ## 😄 Pronouns
 she/her